Training Tips - Burning out your Puppy/Dog

 - Throw the ball no more than 6' away from your dog when they are looking.

 - When your dog chases after the ball in any way then praise with your voice.

-- The key is to let your dog be proud when they chased the toy or even possibly pick up the toy.
+- The key is to let your dog be proud when they've chased the ball or even possibly pick up the ball.
 Give your dog time to enjoy the moment.
 Praise with your voice, clap your hands softly to cheer them on and wait for them to drop the ball near you.